How does our inner drive liberate in life: by a job or profession?

 Of course, poor menstrual hygiene is one of the major causes of contracting cervical cancer, reproductive tract infections, hepatitis B infection, various types of yeast infections and urinary tract infection, to name a few.

-Emotionally, in the middle of our conversation, she said to me that her mom died from cervical cancer when she was 13 years old.
+Emotionally, in the middle of our conversation, she said that her mom died from cervical cancer when she was 13 years old.

 “My mom died without seeing the sanitary pad,” she softly expressed.

-She said, “I don’t want to tell and humiliate myself by saying what I used in my first menstrual period, I even don’t want to remember this.”
+“I don’t want to tell and humiliate myself by saying what I used in my first menstrual period, I even don’t want to remember this,” she said.

 I could imagine what this work means for her.